 - 1. Protect fire district tax authority from any reform measures that impact property tax rates. - 2.
-Encourage re-structuring the 1% lid limit to a system based on inflation comparable to how the legislature is approaching education funding.
+Work with State Commissioners and Chiefs Associations to encourage restructuring the 1% lid limit to a system based on inflation comparable to how the legislature is approaching education funding.